 Listen to Your YouTube Audience!

-We received hundreds of comments from the vidIQ community saying that they wanted to get 1000 subscribers so that they could get a Support-A-Creator code for Fortnite.
+We received hundreds of comments from the vidIQ community saying that they wanted to get 1,000 subscribers to get a Support-A-Creator code for Fortnite.

-We already knew we had a lot of gamers who follow and watch VidIQ, but what we didn't realize was just how many of those gamers play Fortnite, and specifically want this Support-A-Creator pack.
+We already knew we had a lot of gamers who follow and watch VidIQ.
+But what we didn't realize was just how many of those gamers play Fortnite.

-While it is true that you will find out a lot about your general audience from YouTube analytics, you'll never find out key nuggets of information like that.
-And all we had to do was simply ask you our audience a question. and I bet you can guess what we did with that information.
+While it is true that you will find out a lot about your audience from YouTube analytics, you'll never discover secrets like that.
+And all we had to do was ask our audience a question.
+I bet you can guess what we did with that information.

-That's right, we assigned Dan, our gaming expert, to get the answers that you needed, and to create a video on that topic.
-At the ti,e of writing, the video has generated nearly 150K views, and perhaps more importantly, now sits at the top of the YouTube rankings for a very juicy search term.
+That's right, we assigned Dan, our gaming expert, to get the answers you need and to create a video on that topic.
+The video has generated more than 660,000 views.
+At one point, it sat at the top of the YouTube rankings for a very juicy search term.

-If your community is generating video ideas for you, and they respond really well to those videos, you'll get to 4000 hours of Watch Time in no time.
+Is your community is generating video ideas for you?
+Use a couple of their suggestions.
+If they respond really well to those videos, you'll get to 4,000 hours of Watch Time faster.